Martial eagle: Sexual dimorphism

 Martial eagles are highly sexually dimorphic.
 While females average about 10% larger in linear dimension, in body mass, the sexual dimorphism of martial eagles is more pronounced.
 Males reportedly can weigh from 2.2 to 3.8 kg.
 Seven males in southern Africa averaged 3.17 kg and five in another dataset averaged 3.3 kg.
 Twelve adult males in Maasai Mara, Kenya averaged 3.45 kg.
 Meanwhile, females can weigh from 4.45 to 6.5 kg.
 In southern Africa, seven females averaging 4.95 kg.
 Elsewhere, a claim was made of an average of 5.2 kg almost certainly describes a sample entirely of female specimens.
 In the Maasai Mara, 7 females averaged 4.67 kg.
 Reports of males weighing as much as 5.1 kg and females weighing as little as 3.9 kg are known but may possibly represent individual eagles misidentified by sex, which is reportedly not infrequent due to mistakes in the field.
 Thus the dimorphism by weight is roughly 36% in favor of the female, which is unusually out-of-sync with the linear differences between the sexes.
 For example, the greater spotted eagle (Clanga clanga), the most sexually dimorphic booted eagle overall with a linear difference between the sexes of 20%, has around the same level of sexual dimorphism by body mass as the martial eagle which show about half as much linear dimorphism.
+Besides being larger, females tend to have more heavy spotting on the underside than males but this may be not a reliable field mark.
 In standard measurements, male martial eagles measure 560 to 610 mm in wing chord size, 273 to 280 mm in tail length and 97 to 118 mm in tarsus length.
 Meanwhile, females measure 605 to 675 mm in wing chord, 280 to 320 mm in tail length and 114 to 130 mm tarsal length.
 Overall, the bulk and much more massive proportions of females, which include more robust feet and longer tarsi, may at times allow experienced observers to sex lone birds in the wild.